bitcoin-dev-project/rust-for-bitcoiners/README.md

 This is a section which tries to explain core rust topics and concepts concisely.
 It contains a list of modules and each module has a list of topics.
-These are the reading materials for the students to go through before they appear for the live class.
+These are the reading materials for the students to go through before they appear for the live classes.
 Students will be allocated certain topics and questions and are expected to explain those to their fellow students clearly.